narie-monarie/Neovim-cfg/README.md

 # NVIM CONFIG
-- I lost track of where i was when creating this, new cfg incoming
+- I lost track of where i was when creating this, new cfg coming soon